 University of Northern British Columbia

-The University of Northern British Columbia provides educational opportunities in Dawson Creek and area via their Fort St. John campus as well as in conjunction with Northern Lights College.
+The University of Northern British Columbia provides educational opportunities in Dawson Creek and area via their Peace River-Liard Campus (located in Fort St. John) as well as in conjunction with Northern Lights College.

 Peace River-Liard Programs and Courses